RickePicke/js-object-schema/README.md

 # js-object-schema
-## A very small, easy to use, javascript object validation tool.
+## A very small, flexible, easy to use, javascript object validation tool.

 ### Install
 ```bash